How to Get the Job You Want

 1. Carefully research job openings

-When searching for roles that could be a perfect fit for you, it's important to be selective.
-Look online for open positions by searching for job titles that appeal to you the most, especially if you're switching careers or have recently graduated and are unsure about what role you want.
-Search for careers that involve using your current skill set or jobs that contain responsibilities you'd like to have.
+When searching for roles that could be a perfect fit for you, it is important to be selective.
+Look online for open positions by searching for job titles that appeal to you the most, especially if you are switching careers or have recently graduated and are unsure about what role you want.
+Search for careers that involve using your current skill set or jobs that contain responsibilities you would like to have.

-You should also consider the type of company you'd like to work for.
-Make a note of the values, mission statement and culture you'd prefer a company to have.
-Knowing what responsibilities you'd like the role to entail and the characteristics you look for in a company make it easier to narrow down which opportunities to apply for.
-This increases the likelihood of finding a company and a long-term job you're passionate about.
+You are also required to consider the type of company you would like to work for.
+Make a note of the values, mission statement and culture you would prefer a company to have.
+Knowing what responsibilities you would like the role to entail and the characteristics you look for in a company make it easier to narrow down which opportunities to apply for.
+This increases the likelihood of finding a company and a long-term job you are passionate about.

 2. Find possible opportunities through networking